apache/zeppelin/releases/zeppelin-release-0.6.0.md

 The community put significant effort into improving Apache Zeppelin since the last release, focusing on having new backend support, implementing authentication and authorization for enterprise.
 More than 70+ contributors provided 360+ patches for new features, improvements and bug fixes.
-More than 200+ issues has been resolved.
+More than 200+ issues have been resolved.

 We encourage to [download](../../download.html) the latest release.
 Feedback through the [mailing lists](../../community.html) is very welcome.